Marshall’s Department of Classical Studies offers three degrees in two colleges:

 B.A. in Classics through the Humanities Degree Program in the College of Liberal Arts (The Departments of Classical Studies, Philosophy, and Religious Studies offer this interdisciplinary degree program jointly.
 Students complete a Classics concentration in addition to three team-taught interdisciplinary courses and one introductory course in each of the three contributing academic areas.
 The courses in the Classics concentration are determined by students often with the help of a committee of faculty advisors.
 See the Marshall Undergraduate Catalog.);

-Note that Marshall University is the only institution in West Virginia to offer a bachelors degree in Classics, a bachelors degree in Latin, and a masters degree in Latin.
+Note that Marshall University is the only institution in West Virginia to offer a bachelors degree in Classics or a bachelors degree in Latin.

 If you want more information about this aspect of Marshall’s Classics program, please email us at firstname.lastname@example.org.